tahur/trade-xr/README.md

 Built on top of the [Zerodha Kite API](https://kite.trade).
 Open-sourced for transparency and learning.

-**This is not financial advice.
-Trade at your own risk.**

-> **A note on how this was built:** This project was made through a lot of trial and error — trying things, breaking them, and trying again.
-Some parts were written with AI assistance, but every decision, every threshold, every "why does this feel wrong" moment was human judgment.
-The code reflects that messy, iterative process.
-It's not perfect, and that's fine.
+> **How this was really built:** This project grew through a lot of experimenting—trying things, breaking them, fixing them, and starting over more times than I can count.
+AI helped along the way, but every choice, every tweak, and every “this doesn’t feel right” moment came from human judgment.
+The code carries all those small mistakes, lessons, and iterations.
+It’s not perfect—and that’s exactly what makes it real.

 ---